-Researchers map emotional intelligence in the brainJanuary 22nd, 2013 in Neuroscience /
+Researchers map emotional intelligence in the brainJanuary 22, 2013 in Medicine & Health / Neuroscience

 A new study of 152 Vietnam veterans with combat-related brain injuries offers the first detailed map of the brain regions that contribute to emotional intelligence – the ability to process emotional information and navigate the social world.